 In the seven games that Gronkowski was active, Brady averaged 315 passing yards and 1.86 touchdown passes compared to averages of 237.56 yards and 1.33 touchdowns in games he missed.

 As Gronk recovers from his ACL injury, he once again enters an offseason with questions about his availability for the start of the season.
 Early reports indicate that there is a good chance that Gronk will be ready for the start of the season.
 (And his college beer pong tour continues unimpeded.)

 With more concrete evidence that Gronk will be good to go to start the season as we (technically, they) approach training camp, I may move Brady up a couple of spots in my rankings.

 Lots of upside for Cutler in Trestman's offense

 The answer to the question of whether or not Jay Cutler was the long-term answer at quarterback for the Bears has been answered.

 After completing the final year of his previous contract in 2013, Cutler and the Bears agreed to a seven-year deal in early January.

-While Josh McCown played exceptionally well in Marc Trestman's system while Cutler was sidelined with injury, the duo combined to throw for 4,450 yards and 32 touchdowns.
+While Josh McCown, who has since signed with the Bucs, played exceptionally well in Marc Trestman's system as Cutler was sidelined with injury, the duo combined to throw for 4,450 yards and 32 touchdowns.
 Only four teams had more passing yards and passing touchdowns than the Bears last season.

 To go along with the well-established chemistry between Cutler and Brandon Marshall, owner of the team's single-season receiving yards record (2012), second-year receiver Alshon Jeffery had a breakout season.
 Not only did he lead the team in receiving (1,421), but he set the franchise's single-game receiving record and had a pair of 200-yard games this season.